toml-lang/toml/toml.md

 type.name = "pug"
 ```

-Inline tables fully define the keys and sub-tables within them.
-New keys and
+Inline tables are fully self-contained and define all keys and sub-tables
-sub-tables cannot be added to them.
+within them.
+Keys and sub-tables cannot be added outside the braces.

 ```toml
 [product]